paul-hammant/tbd/exampleSite/content/getting-started/index.md

 the variable `logo`.
 Ideally, the image of your logo should have rectangular shape with a minimum resolution of 128x128 and leave some room towards the edges.
 The logo will also be used as a web application icon on iOS.
-Save your logo somewhere in the `static/` folder and reference the file relative to this location:
+Either save your logo somewhere in the `static/` folder and reference the file relative to this location or use an external URL:

 ```toml
 [params]